-For our very first LYMA Nine we spoke to Lucy Goff, Co-Founder of LYMA to chat about what change means to her, how she faces challenges, meeting her husband in the middle of the road, and the guilty pleasure that is Dr. Pimple Popper.
+We spoke to Lucy Goff, Co-Founder of LYMA to chat about what change means to her, how she faces challenges, meeting her husband in the middle of the road, and the guilty pleasure that is Dr. Pimple Popper.

 Lucy grew up in Leeds and - by way of Switzerland, Monaco, and Rio - now lives in north London with her husband and daughter.
 Originally a journalist for the Daily Express before she moved into PR for big retailers such as Selfridges, Fenwicks of Bond Street and Waitrose, Lucy could never have imagined she’d end up where she is today.

 Everything changed for Lucy in 2012 when she contracted septicemia following the birth of her daughter.
 The treatment Lucy received after she fell ill just didn’t make her feel better: she was prescribed a medley of supplements to get her back to health, but they just didn’t work.
 Lucy knew there must be a better way to get back to full fitness and so embarked on a journey to discover the ultimate supplement that, ultimately, led her to create LYMA.
 She challenged an industry and, in doing so, has changed it forever.

 1. Do you believe in the power of change?